osamaashraf6/Leaderboard/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

-- This is a leaderboard app to displays scores submitted by different players, It is used API to get data and post new score.👌
+- I developed a leaderboard using HTML, CSS, JavaScript, and APIs.
+This project aims to create a simple and intuitive interface that allows users to track their scores and compare their rankings with others.👌